NordicPlayground/nrf5-sdk-for-eddystone/README.md

 * [License](#license)

 ## Release note
+* __v0.7__ (April 29 2016)

+    * Added persistent slot configurations feature so that after power loss or intentional reset of the chip, all previously configured slots will be restored from flash memory.
+Note that in order for slots to be saved to flash memory, a BLE Disconnect event must occur before any accidental or intentional power loss.
+    * EID clock values are now written to flash memory every 24 hours as recommended by Google's [spec](https://github.com/google/eddystone/blob/master/eddystone-eid/eid-computation.md) for recovering from power loss regarding EID computation.
+    * Merged in via script the cifra crypto library's fix for a [known issue](https://github.com/ctz/cifra/issues/3) with EAX encryption of the eTLM frames.
+Now eTLM frames are properly encrypted.
+Make sure to run `crypto_setup_all.sh` so the correct commits are checked out.
+    * Added a stand-alone application hex file without the softdevice merged in so it can be DFUed with a bootloader.
+    * Other small stability improvements, bug fixes, and house cleaning.

 * __v0.6__ (April 21 2016)
     * Revamped folder structures and project setup procedure to allow for better user setup experience.
 Namely the downloading of SDK via scripts.
 Details described below in [How to install](#how-to-install).
-    * Merged in cifra crypto library's fix for a [known issue](https://github.com/ctz/cifra/issues/3) with EAX encryption of the eTLM frames.
-Now eTLM frames are properly encrypted.
+    * ~~Merged in cifra crypto library's fix for a [known issue](https://github.com/ctz/cifra/issues/3) with EAX encryption of the eTLM frames.
+Now eTLM frames are properly encrypted.~~
     * Fixed a bug with the EID slot 4-byte clock being slow.
     * Added scan response capability when the beacon is put into connectable mode which contains `nRF5_Eddy` as the device name and the Eddystone Configuration GATT Service UUID `a3c87500-8ed3-4bdf-8a39-a01bebede295` as the UUID in the scan response packet, as recommended by the latest [spec](https://github.com/google/eddystone/tree/master/configuration-service) from Google.
     * Improved LED Indication for different beacon states: Advertising, Advertising in connectable mode, Connected.
 Details below in [How to use](#how-to-use).